cityofaustin/atd-data-lake/docs/datasrc_gs.md

 Vehicle length is classified according to the counts data `"vehicle_length"` value; if the vehicle is greater than or equal to seventeen feet, then `"heavy_vehicle"` is True.
 This is currently hard-coded in `aws_transport/gs_ready_agg.py` in the `main()` function but is planned to be cleaned up.

 There are opportunities to do more calculations within the aggregation.
 For example, calculations can be done with queue length, vehicles counted at red or greeen lights, and right turn on red.

 The average speed measure must still be investigated.
 There is a difference in how average speed is reported in v4 counts files versus v8 files.
 The v8 speeds go through an improved "normalization" process.
 Documentation from GRIDSMART states that speed measures are calibrated over the course of fourteen days. *TODO: Verify for v8 Counts that speed comes from the `"zone_freeflow_speed_cal"` column.*

 ## Socrata

-The `aws_transport/gs_agg_extract_soc.py` script reads aggregation files from the `ready` layer and writes them to Socrata, under the ["Camera Traffic Counts"](https://data.austintexas.gov/Transportation-and-Mobility/Camera-Traffic-Counts/sh59-i6y9) page.
+The `gs_agg_extract_soc.py` script reads aggregation files from the `ready` layer and writes them to Socrata, under the ["Camera Traffic Counts"](https://data.austintexas.gov/Transportation-and-Mobility/Camera-Traffic-Counts/sh59-i6y9) page.
 The identifier in Socrata for this is `"sh59-i6y9"`.
 The columns provided for the dataset are very similar to those in the ["Radar Traffic Counts"](https://data.austintexas.gov/Transportation-and-Mobility/Radar-Traffic-Counts/i626-g7ub) dataset.
 The intersection name as given by Knack is provided in the "Intersection Name" column, but the "ATD Device ID" is also given and can be looked up in the ["Traffic Detectors"](https://data.austintexas.gov/Transportation-and-Mobility/Traffic-Detectors/qpuw-8eeb) dataset.

-The column definitions are found within the `"meta"."view"."columns"` section of the [Socrata JSON export](defs/socrata-gs.json).